Chris1712/unciv-notifier/README.md

 ### Running

-The project loads config (save file location, discord bot token, etc.) from a file called `config.yaml`, this file's path should be provided as the sole argument to the service when executed.
+The project loads config (save file location, discord bot token, etc.) from a yaml config file, this file's path should be provided as the sole argument to the service when executed.
 A sample config file is included as `sample-config.yaml` in src/test/resources.

 ## Discord integration